Reddit Scraper

 time | string | "all" | Date window for Top sort and keyword searches: All time, Past hour, Past 24 hours, Past week, Past month, Past year. |

-includeNSFW | boolean | true | When off, posts and subreddits flagged as over-18 are filtered out. |
+includeNSFW | boolean | false | When off (the default), posts and subreddits flagged as over-18 are filtered out.
+Turn on to keep adult-tagged content. |

-commentDateLimit | string | Earliest comment date in YYYY-MM-DD format.
+commentDateLimit | string | Earliest comment date.
+Accepts a calendar date, an ISO timestamp, or a relative value (7d, 2 weeks, 48 hours).
 Older comments are dropped. |

 What to Extract